shashankdhar/nyc-explorer/README.md

 ### Steps to run the app (assuming node is installed)

 1. Download/clone the repo
+2. Run the command `npm install` to install all the dependencies for the project.
-2. Run the command `npm run build`
+3. Run the command `npm run build`

 ### Run server